Research

 AI-Augmented Executive Decision-Making: Where AI Sharpens Strategic Judgment — and Where It Quietly Degrades It

-The Capgemini Research Institute surveyed 500 C-suite executives (including 100 CEOs) at organizations with more than $10 billion in revenue across 16 countries
+The Capgemini Research Institute surveyed 500 C-suite executives (including 100 CEOs) at organizations with more than $10 billion in revenue across 16 countries in August-September 2025.

 March 2026